oneapi-src/level-zero-tests/perf_tests/ze_cabe/README.md

 # Prerequisite
 Requires L0 and OpenCL UMD

-# How to Build it
-Built as performance test for level_zero_test library

 # How to Run it
 To run all benchmarks, use the following command.